Armen23023/Kafka-Spring-db/README.md

 ## Prerequisites

 - You must have Docker for Kafka server and PostgreSQL server
-- Application for sending request Json to Kafka producer (Postman)
+- Application for sending requests Json to Kafka producer (Postman)